TheHydrophobicityProject/HydrophobicityExplorer/README.md

 Regardless of the provided value of `n`, the preview will only show one monomer or [block of comonomers](#specifying-multiple-comonomers) for simplicity.

+This prompt will not be shown if both end groups are Hydrogen.

 ### Specifying Polymer Components

 There are dictionaries of monomers and terminal units in `smiles.py` The composition of a polymer containing units in these dictionaries can be spelled out in the following manner.
 The `-v` flag increases verbosity.